asorbini/rticonnextdds-ros2-demos/README.md

 The applications are based on some helper classes from the `connext_node_helpers` package.
-These classes are implemented as generics in order to allow them to be used with any DDS type.
-The tests derive from the templates, and use C++ meta-programming to make the code independent of data binding and transfer methods.
-See:
+These classes are implemented as generics in order to allow them to be used with any DDS type:

 - From `connext_node_helpers`:
   - [`rti::ros2::ping::PingPongPublisher`](https://github.com/asorbini/rticonnextdds-ros2-helpers/blob/master/connext_node_helpers/include/rti/ros2/ping/publisher.hpp)